MoscowskyAnton/scene_recognition_kitti_360/readme.md

 ```
  - `.yaml` file with export params (see export script below).
  - Map image with objects and track.
+ - **[new in v0.0.2]** Added `submaps` folder for sequences with big maps.
+There are map is divided on smaller areas with intersection with each other.
+Each folder has a set of files named `semantic_submap_#.csv` in the same format as the main Semantic Map.
+Also has exported parameters, as well images, shown how submaps are organized.
+The script for division is also provided and documented below.

 Also please note:
  - In all sequences next labels are **excluded**: driveway, fence, ground, pedestrian, railtrack, road, sidewalk, unknownConstruction, unknownGround, unknownObject, vegetation, wall, guardrail.